dhelms1/taxi_fare/README.md

 - [Kaggle Data](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data) that must be ran through the Data_Prep Notebook.
 Note that the data is around 5.5GB and only a subset of it was used for this project (slightly under 4,000,000 observations) which still amounted to around 440MB and could not be uploaded to this repository.
 - [Keras](https://keras.io/) and [Scikit-learn](https://scikit-learn.org/stable/)
 - Seaborn, matplotlib, NumPy, Pandas, and Python.

+**submission.csv** contains the predicted fare prices from the Neural Network model.
+This was the output that had an RMSE of 3.91.